NeriRos/events-aggregation/README.md

 Condition evaluation

-	A condition is considered true for a given event, if *any* of its criterions are true for the event.
+	A condition is considered true for a given event, if *any* of its criteria are true for the event.

 Filter evaluation